 To find out more about Mend the Gap and the types of projects and schemes that we are interested in supporting please feel free to contact our Programme Manager, Jo Watson.

-Network Rail started installing the gantries in 2015 as part of a major electrification project on the Great Western mainline.
+Network Rail started installing gantries in 2015 as part of a major electrification project on the Great Western mainline.
 Electrification requires the installation of infrastructure, including masts and gantries to carry the wires above the track.
 The Chilterns Conservation Board, the North Wessex Downs AONB and local residents in the Railway Action Group called for the gantries to be replaced with a better design of equipment which would be less visually intrusive in these nationally-protected landscapes.

-Network Rail convened an Overhead Line Electrification within the AONB Advisory Group, which included the Chilterns AONB planner and North Wessex Downs AONB planner.
+Network Rail convened an Overhead Line Electrification Within the AONB Advisory Group, which included the Chilterns AONB and North Wessex Downs AONB.
 The main purpose was to provide specialist technical advice to help with the review of alternative design options for the gantries.
-This work is still ongoing with the publication of the Phase 3 final report expected in the coming weeks.
-Even though replacement is not feasible for the Great Western electrification project here, the lessons learned have already resulted in better designs being installed through the Cotswolds AONB.
+Although Network Rail ultimately determined that replacement or changes to the gantries were not feasible for the Great Western electrification project, the lessons learned have already resulted in better designs being installed through the Cotswolds AONB.

 Network Rail has developed new guidelines to ensure that protected landscapes are considered carefully in future rail electrification projects.